MASTERING THE CRAFT OF NARRATIVE WRITING

 5. RESOLUTION: TYING UP LOOSE ENDS

-An easy way to explain resolution to students struggling to grasp the concept is to point to the traditional resolution of fairy tales, the “And they all lived happily ever after” ending.
-This weather forecast for the future allows the reader to take their leave.
-Have the student consider the emotions they want to leave the reader with when crafting their resolution.
+An easy way to explain resolution to students is to point to the traditional ending of fairy tales: “And they all lived happily ever after.”
+This “weather forecast for the future” provides closure and allows the reader to take their leave.
+Encourage students to consider the emotions they want to leave their readers with when crafting their resolution.

-While the action is usually complete by the end of the climax, it is in the resolution that if there is a twist to be found, it will appear – think of movies such as The Usual Suspects.
-Pulling this off convincingly usually requires considerable skill from a student writer.
-Still, it may well form a challenging extension exercise for those more gifted storytellers among your students.
+While the action is typically complete by the end of the climax, the resolution is often where a twist may appear—think of movies like The Usual Suspects.
+Pulling this off convincingly requires significant skill and could serve as a challenging extension exercise for advanced students.

 - A character finds happiness or inner peace.